2006 Ford Fusion SEL High End from North America - Comments

 8th May 2006, 08:42

 I intend to purchase a Milan and wanted the keypad myself having had one on my Explorer.
 The key pad is available as a dealer purchased item.
 This is a universal FORD part that fits many late-model Ford products with remotes and power locks - comes in black only.
 It cost about $155 and can be installed by the owner.
 It is battery powered, and is applied to any surface with a self-stick tape - no drilling, no wiring.
-It can be found at www.fordacessories.com - under Fusion, Milan, etc. Interior parts.
-Dealers may not be aware of this nor does this part appear in all of the vehicle accessry brochures.
+Dealers may not be aware of this. nor does this part appear in all of the vehicle accessory brochures.

 8th May 2006, 21:40